-Fewer and fewer muskrats in our working area
+Fewer and fewer muskrats in our region

 In 2022, we caught 32% fewer muskrats than in 2021.
 That is a significant decrease in the number of catches compared to last year.
 And that is good news, because it means that we are gaining better control of the population.
 Catches fell from a total of 1,292 muskrats in 2021 to 882 in 2022.
-Our goal of ultimately having no muskrats left in our working area by 2034 is getting closer and closer.
+Our goal of ultimately having no muskrats in our region by 2034 is getting closer and closer.

 Catching for our safety